paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┘
 ```

+One can also use `condIxs` function from j/analysis.ijs to get indices for a given condition.
+A number of conditions can then be used to form more complex condition.

 ### Order rows
-The another useful task is ability to order by column.
+The another useful task is an ability to order by column.
 We can order by column using "/:" or "\\:"
 ```j
    ]ixs=: /: ;: >(<(<0),(<0)){ }. week
 0 5 10 15 20 25 1 6 11 16 21 26 2 7 12 17 22 27 3 8 13 18 23 28 4 9 14 19 24 29